turbonemesis/constitution/CONSTITUTION.md

 A. Each Senator’s prime obligation shall be to represent the interests of his or her team.

-B. Any member of the Senate may submit legislation in the form of new "proposals" concerning team interests.
+B. Any member of the Senate may submit legislation in the form of one or more new "proposal(s)".

 #### Section 3 - Meetings

 A. General meetings are to be held at a reasonable time and location at least once per year.
-At least 48 hours notice shall be given to all active members prior to any meeting.
+At least 48 hours notice shall be given to all active voting members prior to any meeting.
 Only a member of the Senate may officially call meetings.
-Any member including those not part of the Senate may join these meetings if invited.
+Any member including those not part of the Senate may join these meetings upon invitation only.

-B. Official senate meetings should be carried out in accordance with Robert’s Rules of Order. (the latest version)
+B. It is recommended that official senate meetings be carried out in accordance with Robert’s Rules of Order, (the latest version) although this is not a hard requirement.

 #### Section 3 – Quorum